-Oil boilers in principal, operate in a similar way to any gas-powered system, in that they both use their respective fuels to fire up the boiler and heat water.
-When this is done you have heat provided across the property, through the radiators and out the taps, so you can do all those important jobs like the washing up!
+Oil boilers operate similarly to any gas-powered system, they both use their fuels to fire up and heat water.
+With this heat across the property, you’re able to do all those important jobs like the washing up!

-The key thing to remember when choosing which oil boiler is right for you, is that the fuel will be delivered into your tank.
-This fuel will need to be stored somewhere on the property, but it means you can always be aware of what sort of rate you’re going through it.
+The key to oil boilers, is that the fuel is delivered into your tank.
+This fuel gets stored somewhere on the property, but it means you’re always aware of the rate you’re going through it.
 Many options available include going from oil to LPG, but sometimes the opposite is also the best option.

-The main difference of combi boilers against the rest of the boiler types out there, is that they only heat the water when you actually need it.
-This way, energy bills are largely cut down as there’s a lot less work put in to get the same result.
+The main difference of combi boilers, is that they only heat the water when you actually need it.
+This way, energy bills are cut down as there’s a lot less work put in to get the same result.

 How do Oil Boilers actually work?

-When deciding which oil boiler to buy, understanding how they work can be just as important as their pros and cons.
-Essentially, once the oil for the boiler is set alight, cold water can be warmed up by the heat exchanger that either comes out your taps and showers, or through the central heating system.
+When deciding which oil boiler to buy, understanding how they work is extremely important.
+Essentially, once the oil for the boiler is set alight, cold water can be warmed up by the heat exchanger.
+This then comes out your taps and showers, or through the central heating system.

 Depending on whether you have a combi boiler or a regular boiler, the water itself would come from either the mains supply, or in a cold water storage tank in the attic.
-Some see this as a decision-maker – if you have any concerns about limited space or potentially wasting energy then a combi boiler is probably the best choice for you.
+For some it’s a decision-maker.
+However, if you have any concerns about limited space, a combi boiler is probably the best choice for you.

 When choosing which oil boiler to buy, the main thing to remember is the nature of the fuel itself.
-An external storage tank is needed to store your oil but don’t worry – these are designed to house enough oil to last normally for about 6 to 9 months, so you always have ample time to plan ahead.
-While there are options for what size tank you can go for, the maximum size for a domestic storage tank is 2,500 litres.
+An external storage tank is needed to store your oil.
+Don’t worry, these are designed to house enough to last 6 to 9 months, so you’ll have plenty of time.
+While there are options for the size, the maximum for a domestic storage tank is 2,500 litres.
 However, you should bear in mind that most domestic applications require about 800 to 1,200 litres.

-As well as this, all modern oil storage tanks have to be double skinned, which is also more commonly known as ‘bunded’.
+As well as this, modern oil storage tanks have to be double skinned, more commonly known as ‘bunded’.

-Many oil boilers today use kerosene – also known as C2 – as their fuel, which is one of the cleaner oil types available.
+Many oil boilers use kerosene, AKA ‘C2’, which is one of the cleaner oil types available.

 Which Oil Boiler Efficiency

 Modern condensing oil boilers have an efficiency rating from 89% up to 93.3%.
-So, if you replace your old boiler for new condensing one, you would be getting a more energy efficient system for your money.
+If you replace your old boiler with a condensing, you’d be getting more energy efficient system for your money.
 Budget and price play big parts, they’re essential to help you get the right model and boiler size.

-As a rule of thumb today, oil boilers are required to have an efficiency rating of at least 86% in order to adhere to building regulations.
-That means that by choosing an oil boiler that is right for you, you can be reassured you’re getting a good quality unit with excellent efficiency.
-For old systems that are past their prime, you might be looking around 60-70% but at this point, you’ll definitely want to be looking for a replacement.
+Oil boilers are required to have an efficiency of at least 86% to adhere to building regulations.
+So deciding on an oil boiler, you know you’re getting a quality boiler with excellent efficiency.
+For older systems past their prime, you’re looking at 60-70%, so you’ll definitely want to be looking for a replacement.

-However, there are many oil boilers available on the market today along with more modern controls like a smart thermostat, for example a Nest Generation 3 Learning Thermostat.
+Today, there are smart thermostats available like the Nest Generation 3 Learning Thermostat.
 With these smart controls combined with a new efficient oil boiler, your energy efficiency will exceed well over 90%.